johsteffens/tbman/README.md

 <a name="anchor_motivation"></a>
 # Motivation / Origin

-Tbman has originally been conceived and developed for the project [beth](https://github.com/johsteffens/beth).
+I conceived and developed tbman originally for my project [beth](https://github.com/johsteffens/beth).

 For those interested in elementary memory management but not keen on digesting the whole of project beth,
-I offer herewith a simplified and better documented spin-off.
+I offer herewith a simplified but better documented spin-off.

-The beth-memory-manager provides additionally:
+The beth-memory-manager has some aditional features

    * Integrated Reference Management
    * Garbage Collection
    * ... and more

 Location: [beth/lib/bcore/](https://github.com/johsteffens/beth/tree/master/lib/bcore)bcore_tbman.*
-*(Note that [beth](https://github.com/johsteffens/beth) uses a different [license](https://github.com/johsteffens/beth/blob/master/LICENSE).)*
+*(Note that for [beth](https://github.com/johsteffens/beth) I chose a different [license](https://github.com/johsteffens/beth/blob/master/LICENSE).)*

 ------